5 Cell Biology and Molecular Genetics

 2) how traits are passed from one generation to the next.

-In the decades since On the Origin of Species was published, subsequent generations of biologists, natural scientists, geneticists, paleoanthropologists, etc., have conducted research that has refined our knowledge about evolution.
+In the decades since On the Origin of Species was published, subsequent generations of biologists, natural scientists, geneticists, paleoanthropologists, and others., have conducted research that has refined our knowledge about evolution.
 We now can address the things that Darwin did not know.
 Cell biology and genetics explain the production of variation and how traits are inherited.

 Cell biology